talariadb/talaria/internal/storage/writer/talaria/README.md

       circuitTimeout: 5                  # Timeout for requests to Talaria
       maxConcurrent: 10                  # Number of concurrent requests to Talaria
-      errorPercentThreshold: 50          # Percentage of errors before no more requests are sent
+      errorPercentThreshold: 50          # Percentage of errors before no more requests are sent ...
-      nonBlocking: false                  # Whether to wait to establish a connection with Talaria ...
 ```